Ximenacu/Coding-Quiz-Challenge-4-/README.md

 Additionally:
-*The Challenge should not produce any errors in the console when you inspect it using Chrome DevTools. ✅ *Application deployed at live URL.
+*The Challenge should not produce any errors in the console when you inspect it using Chrome DevTools. ✅ *Application deployed at live URL. ✅
-*Application GitHub URL submitted.
+*Application GitHub URL submitted. ✅
-*Quality
+*Quality  ✅
     Application user experience is intuitive and easy to navigate.
     Application user interface style is clean and polished.
-    Application resembles the mock-up functionality provided in the Challenge instructions.✅
+    Application resembles the mock-up functionality provided in the Challenge instructions.

-URL of deployed app: